🍝 Best Bologna Food Tour & Where to Stay in 2025 (Budget Tip Inside!)

 • More expensive (especially near Piazza Maggiore)

-• Often fully booked on weekends or during events
+• Often fully booked on weekends or during major events

-• Inconsistent in quality in the budget range
+• Inconsistent in quality within the budget range

 Average 3–4 star hotel price (2025): €180–€300 per night